williamyeny/williamyeny.github.io/content/2025-11-25-softmax-base-2/index.md

 But why base 2?
 Computers are much faster at computing base 2 operations compared to base \\(e\\).
 For example, let's say we have a variable with the value \\(4\\), which is \\(2^2\\), or `010` in binary.
 All a computer has to do to find \\(2^3\\) is shift `010` to the left to get `100`, or \\(8\\).

 So how do we convert the exponentials to base 2?
-With some simple math!
+We could just use the exponential base change formula[^1], but it's fun (and satisfying) to derive it ourselves.

 We want to find some expression \\(y\\) so that \\(e^x = 2^y\\).
 We'll take the natural log of both sides to cancel out the \\(e\\) and use the logarithmic power rule to bring the \\(y\\) out.